Valleyleaf/BoD/README.md

 - Go with a mobile first approach for css.
 It's easier to scale something up than it is to scale something down.
 - Separating functions away from react components can make for cleaner code with proper documentation.
 - Accessability is important.
 Remember to follow and properly use the tools that were developed for their intended needs.
+- It is very easy to fall into old bad habits and auto-pilot on smaller scopes than intended.
+This will lead to segmentations of the project not following a joint standard.